Industrial Development

 Local Amenities

-There are numerous amenities Yorkville offers which provide incentive industrial development.
+There are numerous amenities that Yorkville offers that provide incentives for industrial development.
 The following are just a few of the major benefits to the industrial community within the City.

 Rail Access

 In the northern region of the City, the Burlington Northern Santa Fe (BNSF) railway crosses the City east to west.
-The railroad directly intersects the Eldamain corridor which provides potential for large manufacturing connections as the land is currently undeveloped.
-The following links provide information on Illinois Department of Transportation (IDOT) rail system and a map showing all rail connections within the state (and the 2019 BNSF Site Certification):
+The railroad directly intersects the Eldamain corridor.
+The following links provide information on the Illinois Department of Transportation (IDOT) rail system and a map showing all rail connections within the state:

 Truck Routes